Compassionate Release 2025: Who Qualifies, 924(c) & What’s Next

 This process is governed by 18 U.S.C. § 3582(c)(1)(A), which sets out the statutory framework for when and how a federal sentence may be reduced.

 Over the past few years, this area of law has been reshaped and will continue to be in the coming months.
 Congress, the U.S. Sentencing Commission, and the Supreme Court have all updated the rules and guidance on who may qualify and how courts should evaluate these requests.
+Understanding those changes is crucial, because they directly affect whether someone can realistically pursue compassionate release today.

 What Laws Have Recently Changed Regarding Compassionate Release?